 ROI and Recouped Value

-Fiber cement siding has achieved an impressive 84% recouped value in 2015, making it one of the best-valued exterior remodeling upgrades of the year.
+In 2017, fiber cement siding installations resulted in an average of 80% to 85% in recouped value (cost-to-value return at a resale), making it one of the best-valued exterior remodeling upgrades of the year.